How to Get Sharpie Off Wall Without Magic Eraser

 Can I use a hairdryer to help remove Sharpie stains?

-Yes, if you use a hairdryer on a low setting to warm the stain, it can help loosen the ink for easier removal with your chosen cleaning method.
+Using a hairdryer on a low setting to warm the stain can help loosen the ink, making it easier to remove with your preferred cleaning method.

 What should I do if the stain persists after cleaning?

-Yes, if the stain remains, consider repeating the cleaning process with a different method or product, as some techniques may work better on specific types of paint or stains.
+If the stain is still there, try repeating the cleaning process with a different method or product, as some techniques may be more effective on certain types of stains.

 Are there any specific types of paint that are more resistant to Sharpie stains?